 All pitchers must either wear a face mask and/or use the pitching screen.
 If a pitcher chooses to use the screen only (or in addition to face protection) the screenguidelines below are in effect:

-GUIDELINES to be followed when using the screen starting on Monday, June 2nd.
+The following are the GUIDELINES to be followed when using the screen starting on Monday, June 2nd.

 1. If you pitch from the front rubber the screen is to be placed approx. 6 inches to the left or right of the rubber and no more than 4 feet toward home plate.
 The screen will remain in this position for your entire half of the inning.

 2. If you pitch from the back rubber the screen is to be placed even with the front rubber on either side and no more than 6 inches away from that rubber.

 3. You may move from front rubber to back rubber during each half inning.
 The screen would stay ahead of the front rubber.

 If the guidelines for using a screen and or a helmet with face mask are not followed there will not be a game.

 Effective July 1, 2014 for all league play and practice

 All pitchers will be required to wear a full fielder/pitcher face mask when pitching to avoid possible fatal injuries to the temple.
-We also strongly recommend that the pitching screen be used
+We also strongly recommend that the pitching screen be used for added protection.

 Examples of head and face protective gear will be posted at the field in the next 10 days.

 Reference Link for masks: